- Dan O'Bannon

 - Release Date

-Part spoof comedy, part kitschy horror, The Return of the Living Dead seems almost tailor-made to achieve cult status.
-Had it been released today and not in 1985, audiences may have seen its inclusion of punk rockers, talking zombies, larger-than-life absurdist humor, and gooey special FX as an obvious commercial appeal to a niche market, and thus reject it.
-But nostalgia maintains the movie’s status.
+Part spoof comedy, part kitschy horror, The Return of the Living Dead was tailor-made to achieve cult status.
+Had it been released today and not in 1985, audiences would see its inclusion of punk rockers, talking zombies, larger-than-life absurdist humor, and gooey special FX as an obvious commercial appeal to a niche market, and would thus reject it.
+But nostalgia maintains the movie’s enduring appear.
 Writer-director Dan O’Bannon works from a weird realm that mixes heavy metal with nudity and gore, but also macabre yet farcical humor born from 1980s schlock.
 It’s all loosely tied together with the thinnest possible plot, and if not for a fun balance of zombie horror and comedy, it might be difficult to overlook its complete lack of an ending or blatant exploitative quality.
 Nevertheless, the movie does not merely replicate George A. Romero’s standardized zombie-isms or attempt to conform.
 O’Bannon introduces new, decidedly post-modern ideas about zombies that came and went with this title and its immediate sequel from 1988, only to be returned to and celebrated decades later.

 Even less impressive is the ending, which concludes with The Bomb blowing this small town to smithereens.
-Rather than shoot a new scene, O’Bannon replays the exact same footage from earlier in which contaminated rainwater drains into the cemetery, causing another zombie outbreak, and the same skeletal body emerging from the ground to the same heavy metal riff.
+Rather than shoot a new scene, O’Bannon replays some of the exact same footage from earlier.
+As contaminated rainwater drains into the cemetery, causing another zombie outbreak, and the same skeletal body emerges from the ground to the same heavy metal riff.
 It’s a lazy moment that cannot help but leave the viewer with a bad taste.
-Likewise, most of the acting crosses into pure camp, and not always in a good way.
-Karen and Matthews, who returned in similar roles for the sequel, prove downright grating as their characters gradually sicken from gas poisoning and transform into zombies.
-Though their over-the-top hysterics seem comically outlandish at first, O’Bannon leaves them in this whining state for far too long.
-After a few minutes of listening to them scream and howl, we wish they’d just shut up and die already.
+Likewise, most of the acting crosses into pure camp.
+Karen and Matthews, who returned in similar roles for the sequel, alternate between grating and utterly hilarious, as their characters gradually sicken from gas poisoning and transform into zombies.
+Though their over-the-top hysterics seem comically outlandish at first, O’Bannon leaves them in this whining state for far too long, which of course becomes funny again.
+But after a few minutes of listening to them scream and howl, we wish they’d just shut up and die already.

 In his original review, Roger Ebert called the movie a “sensation machine,” and perhaps he’s right.
 It’s impossible to watch The Return of the Living Dead without reactions of disgust, annoyance, hilarity, and occasionally terror.
 That O’Bannon’s zombies cannot be killed with a bullet to the brain remains an intriguing, thoughtful, and scary notion.
 But O’Bannon is more interested in the potential laughs than scares.
 And so, the writer-director delivers some hilariously campy moments and details, such as Ernie’s curious affection for all things German (undoubtedly a Nazi reference, given his access to a furnace).
 Made in the spirit of intentional bad taste, O’Bannon achieves that and more—to such an extent that The Return of the Living Dead doesn’t work unless you’re surrounded by a bunch of rowdy horror fans with a broad sense of humor and no concern for story.